Diablero

-Diablero is a Mexican television web series produced by Morena Films for Netflix.
+Diablero is a Mexican television series produced by Morena Films for Netflix.
 The series is based on the book by Mexican writer Francisco Haghenbeck entitled El Diablo me obligó.
 The series premiered on 21 December 2018.
 The series was renewed for a second season in February 2019 which premiered on January 31, 2020.

 The series was canceled after two seasons.

 Plot

 The story revolves around Father Ramiro Ventura, a priest who seeks the help of the legendary demon hunter or "Diablero" Elvis Infante.
 With the help of Elvis's sister Keta and demon possessed Nancy Gama this unlikely team unleashes a series of events that could determine the fate of humanity.